gongshuai1/CycleDiff/README.md

 > Abstract: As a class of generative models, diffusion model has attracted tremendous attention in recent years.
 Diffusion models are able to synthesize near photo-realistic images.
 While applied to image editing task, most of methods based on diffusion model either explicitly introduce a mask for user input during diffusion inference or generate mask before editing and can not achieve attribute-level control.
 In this paper, we propose CycleDiff, a novel approach to facial semantic editing based on diffusion model.
-A multiattribute classifier is used to ensure the consistency of the target attribute, and the high-level semantic consistency of the non-target attribute between the edited image and the input image is insured by introducing cycle consistency constraint into the inference process.
+A multi-attribute classifier is used to ensure the consistency of the target attribute, and the high-level semantic consistency of the non-target attribute between the edited image and the input image is insured by introducing cycle consistency constraint into the inference process.
 CycleDiff manipulate facial image according to a given attribute label without mask (explicitly or implicitly).
 Experiments on CelebA-HQ dataset achieve convincing results that shows CycleDiff can be made highly effective.